sindresorhus/sindresorhus.github.com/source/content/apps/lungo.md

 I don't have any immediate plans to support this.
 It's a lot of work to implement and few people have requested it.

 However, you can achieve it using the Shortcuts app.
 Create a new shortcut with the “Set Enabled State” action provided by Lungo.
 Shortcuts on iOS has automations, which lets you run a shortcut when a certain app opens. macOS does not yet have automations.
-I'm confident it will come with macOS 14.
+I'm confident it will come with macOS 15.
 In the meantime, you can use the [Shortery app](https://apps.apple.com/us/app/shortery/id1594183810?mt=12) to run a shortcut when a certain app opens.

 You could also use BetterTouchTool or Keyboard Maestro instead of Shortery.

+#### Can Lungo automatically activate on a set schedule?

+I don't plan to do this built-in, but you can use Shortery for this as explained above.
+Shortery has a “Time” trigger.

 #### Can I use a custom duration? {#custom-duration}